hm-lang/core/proposals/README.md

 we're not allowed to define class functions with the same overload as instance methods.
 Similar to class functions are class variables, which are defined in an analogous way:
-`this MyStaticVariable := 123`, and which cannot shadow any class instance variables, since `X MyStaticVariable` and `x MyStaticVariable` should do the same thing.
+`this MyStaticVariable := 123`, and which cannot shadow any class instance variables, since `X MyStaticVariable` and `x MyStaticVariable` should be the same thing.

 Instance functions (3) normally can't depend on any instance variables, but are declared like instance methods, just without `This` as an argument.